nicholostyler/nicholostyler.github.io/README.md

 The artifact was improved firstly through the addition of a complete overhaul of the way classes handled CRUD.
 This was done by keeping local data structures in place and manipulated the SQLite database in the background.
 EFCore is a layer above SQL that allows for simple interaction with classes.
 I added a migration to my ContactViewModel class that converts all the objects in that class to SQL objects.
 This allows for the user to continue using the application while it is saving in the background.
 For instance, when a user adds or updates a task, it will save in the background and can be used and manipulated the next time they open the app.

 The process of enhancing the artifact was the most difficult of the three categories.
 Since this project did not already have a database and was re-written in C#, I had to research how .NET Core is able to manipulate SQL.
 This took a lot of research with trial and error every step of the way.
 In the end I learned how EF Core has incredible performance and security that is used by people in the industry.
+One thing that did not work is my encapsulated classes, I was not able to figure out how to get EFCore to work with my complex MVVM-style classes.

 *An example of writing to the database using EFCore, also showing example of how I properly implemented code security.*